trantorznh/LaneDetection/carmen/README.md

 **Carmen Integration Module**

-Initial commit just receives the image (by subscribing bumblebee_basic_stereoimage message) and displays it.
+Last commit process the lanes from received images (by subscribing bumblebee_basic_stereoimage message) and displays it.

  **How-to**:

-  - add "lane_detection monitors 1 0 ./lane_detection 8" to the .ini you use;
+  - add "lane_detection monitors 1 0 ./lane_detection" to the .ini you use;
   - run "./central";
   - open new terminal and run "./proccontrol {your.ini}"